alexandergrib/ms4-store/readme_media/docs/testing.md

 - Test that an error displays when there is nothing in the shopping bag
 - Test that an error displays when the Stripe key isn't set
 - Test the get in the checkout view
-- Test that the user's details are auto-filled if the user is logged in and has saved information
+- Test that the user's details are autofilled if the user is logged in and has saved information